ElPitagoras14/anime-scraper/backend/README.md

 - pip
 - Docker (Only for Docker use)
 - Postgres Database
+- Redis Database

 ## Getting Started

 > [!IMPORTANT]
-> Ensure that you fill environment variables for the backend and postgres on `.env` file at the root of the project.
+> Ensure that you fill environment variables for backend utilities on `.env` and `docker-compose.yaml` files at the root of the project.

 ### Docker Use